-Component Description (1) Caps lock light On: Caps lock is on, which switches the key input to all capital letters.
-(2) Mute light On: Computer sound is off.Off: Computer sound is on.
+Component Description (1) Power light On: The computer is on.Blinking: The computer is in the Sleep state, a power-saving state.
+The computer shuts off power to the display and other unneeded components.Off: The computer is off or in Hibernation.
+Hibernation is a power-saving state that uses the least amount of power.
+(2) Caps lock light On: Caps lock is on, which switches the key input to all capital letters.
+(3) Mute light On: Computer sound is off.Off: Computer sound is on.